nodejs/node-v0.x-archive/doc/api/child_process.markdown

       env: process.env
     }

-`cwd` allows you to specify the working directory from which the process is spawned.
+Use `cwd` to specify the working directory from which the process is spawned.
+If not given, the default is to inherit the current working directory.

 Use `env` to specify environment variables that will be visible to the new process, the default is `process.env`.